Using the ShellLink

 help command outputs a quite intuitive explanation of all the commands:

-SCK > help reset: Resets the SCK version: Shows versions and Hardware ID rcause: Show last reset cause (debug) outlevel: Shows/sets outlevel [0:silent, 1:normal, 2:verbose] help: Duhhhh!! pinmux: Shows SAMD pin mapping status sensor: Shows/sets enabled/disabled sensor [-enable or -disable sensor-name] or [-interval sensor-name interval(seconds)] read: Reads sensor [sensorName] control: Control sensor [sensorName] [command] monitor: Continously read sensor [-sd] [-notime] [-noms] [sensorName[,sensorNameN]] saved: Shows locally stored sensor readings [-details] [-publish] free: Shows the amount of free RAM memory i2c: Search the I2C bus for devices charger: Controls or shows charger configuration [-otg on/off] [-charge on/off] config: Shows/sets configuration [-defaults] [-mode sdcard/network] [-pubint seconds] [-readint seconds] [-wifi "ssid" ["pass"]] [-token token] esp: Controls or shows info from ESP [-on -off -sleep -wake -reboot -flash] netinfo: Shows network information time: Shows/sets time [epoch time] [-sync] state: Shows state flags hello: Sends MQTT hello to platform debug: Toggle debug messages [-sdcard] [-espcom] [-list] shell: Shows or sets shell mode [-on] [-off] mqtt: Publish custom mqtt message ('topic' 'message')
+SCK > help reset: Resets the SCK version: Shows versions and Hardware ID rcause: Show last reset cause (debug) outlevel: Shows/sets output level: outlevel [0:silent, 1:normal, 2:verbose] help: Duhhhh!! pinmux: Shows SAMD pin mapping status sensor: Shows/sets sensor state or interval: sensor sensor-name [-enable or -disable] or [-interval interval(seconds)] read: Reads sensor: read [sensorName] control: Control sensor: control [sensorName] [command] monitor: Continously read sensor: monitor [-sd] [-notime] [-noms] [sensorName[,sensorNameN]] saved: Shows locally stored sensor readings: saved [-details] [-publish] free: Shows the amount of free RAM memory i2c: Search the I2C bus for devices power: Controls/shows power config: power [-info (extra info)] [-batcap mAh] [-otg on/off] [-charge on/off] [-sleep min (0-disable)] config: Shows/sets configuration: config [-defaults] [-mode sdcard/network] [-pubint seconds] [-readint seconds] [-wifi "ssid" ["pass"]] [-token token] esp: Controls or shows info from ESP: esp [-on -off -sleep -wake -reboot -flash] netinfo: Shows network information time: Shows/sets date and time: time [epoch time] [-sync] state: Shows state flags hello: Sends MQTT hello to platform debug: Toggle debug messages: debug [-sdcard] [-espcom] [-list] shell: Shows or sets shell mode: shell [-on] [-off] mqtt: Publish custom mqtt message: mqtt ["topic" "message"]

 The SCK outputs a lot of information via serial.
 This can be sometimes confusing while typing commands.
 You can silent it a bit with this command: